Rickey Henderson (2009)

 Post Playing Career

 After retiring as a major league player, Henderson worked as an instructor and coach for the Mets in 2006 and 2007.
-He has also been a special instructor in Spring training with the Oakland Athletics.
+He was also a special instructor in Spring training with the Oakland Athletics.

 Henderson was elected to the Hall of Fame in 2009 on the first ballot with 94.8% of the vote.